OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 #### Pricing

-Like almost all services provided, S3 has a long table of pricing separated by store amount, requests, data transfer, management and transfer acceleration.
+Like almost all services provided, S3 has a long table of pricing separated by store amount, requests, data transfer, management, and transfer acceleration.
 You can check the full table [here](https://aws.amazon.com/s3/pricing/).

 The S3 Standard Storage is the cheaper storage class when talking about request pricing and this is the main reason why you should use default S3 storage when you're working with heavy access, you pay a nice price like $0.0004 per 1.000 GET requests.